sinagilassi/PyREMOT/README.md

 Python Reactor Modeling Tools (PyREMOT) is an open-source package which can be used for process simulation, optimization, and parameter estimation.
 The current version consists of homogenous models for steady-state and dynamic conditions.

+You can visit [dashboard](https://pyremot.herokuapp.com/) to build model input and load examples!

 ## Installation